tomov/context-learning/neural/README.txt

     Result:

+Model 54 -- const @ trial onset of each training trial

+    Regressor #1: different regressor (no pmod) @ each trial onset time The goal is to have a separate beta for the start of each training trial

+Model 55 -- const @ trial onset of each test trial

+    Regressor #1: different regressor (no pmod) @ each trial onset time The goal is to have a separate beta for the start of each test trial

 Model 2 is wrong; was supposed to be the M2 posterior @ feedback (outcome) time but have extra regressors for the test trials that mess things up--